Winter Olympics top video moments: Monday, Feb. 7

-The big events on Day 4 of the Games included alpine skiing, figure skating, snowboarding, speed skating, short track and luge.
+The big events of the day included alpine skiing, figure skating, snowboarding, speed skating, short track and luge.
 Here’s a look at some of the top moments Monday.

 ALPINE SKIING